leontrolski/stepping/README.md

     - Mention adjusting `MAX_SLEEP_SECS`.
     - Mention how failures impact the other commit mode.
     - Go through every page and make sure nothing's changed.
-- Instead of `create_tables=True` can we emit SQL and write it.
-- In `steppingpack`, use class name not class itself as key, or something, maybe index each of the schemas.
 - Write everything up, email the dbsp people from the original paper.
 In particular, ask question about why the incremental recursive stuff is different from the paper.

 ## Nice-to-haves